AlasdairWJ/evaluate-expression-cpp/README.md

 double my_add(const double a, const double b) { return a + b; }
 ```

-We also require a validator function, which indicates if there are criteria that would cause the logic of the function to fail.
+We also need to define a second function, which checks if the parameters provided would cause the logic of the function to fail.

 The is called the validator and has the form `bool(double, double)`.

 Since addition is always valid, we can use the pre-defined validator `operators::always_valid`

-But for example if we were creating a division validtor, which can fail if we attempt to divide by zero, the validator would then be
+But if we were creating a division validator, which can fail if we attempt to divide by zero, the validator should then be

 ```c++
 bool div_validator(const double a, const double b) { return b != 0; }